nhaar/Waddle-Forever/README.md

 Thanks for Levi for help with the Linux version.

 Special thanks to charlotte, who made CPSC, the original singleplayer/speedrunning client.

+Special thanks to supermanover for support and eventual help.